ragalina/cse15l-lab-reports/lab-report-1-week-1.md

 ## Moving Files with ```scp```

 To copy files from your personal device to your account on the remotely-accessed computer, we use the ```scp``` command.
 The full command is:

     scp filename.java cs15lfa22nr@ieng6.ucsd.edu:~/

 The ```~/``` copies the file to the home directory.
 To move it to a subfolder, enter the filename after ```/```.

 After entering this, you'll have to sign in with your password.
 Once you use ```ssh``` to login again, you should see the file listed.
-To test this out, we created a practice java file, WhereAmI.java.
+To test this out, I created a practice java file, WhereAmI.java.

     class WhereAmI {
     public static void main(String[] args) {